clitic/formatx/README.md

 <p align="center">A macro for formatting non literal strings at runtime in Rust.</p>

-`formatx` is a dependency free string templating library with syntax derived from [std::fmt](https://doc.rust-lang.org/std/fmt/#syntax). formatx exports [formatx!](https://docs.rs/formatx/latest/formatx/macro.formatx.html) macro which is similar to [format!](https://doc.rust-lang.org/std/macro.format.html). formatx works by first parsing the template string and then it uses `format!` macro internally to replicate it's behaviour. formatx aims for formatting strings and numbers although an generic type can also be formatted like an [struct](https://github.com/clitic/formatx/blob/main/examples/struct.rs).
+`formatx` is a dependency free string templating library with syntax derived from [std::fmt](https://doc.rust-lang.org/std/fmt/#syntax). formatx exports [formatx!](https://docs.rs/formatx/latest/formatx/macro.formatx.html) macro which is similar to [format!](https://doc.rust-lang.org/std/macro.format.html) macro. formatx works by first parsing the template string and then it uses `format!` macro internally to replicate it's behaviour. formatx aims for formatting strings and numbers although an generic type can also be formatted like an [struct](https://github.com/clitic/formatx/blob/main/examples/struct.rs).

 ## Getting Started